isaacovercast/QuoteWall/README.md

 ## 2022
 * "I did not present that data because it is too fresh." - Anon 1/12
 * "If you're really into eating pigeons, falconry is a great sport." - E.S.
 UF 4/14
+* "Go 'machine learning' your way out of that one." - R.G.
+UF 4/15

 # AK
 * "People can't get enough of hemipenes." - (9/24/15)